 Lots of crafts have to have smooth edges.
 We cut glass and smooth edges.
 We cut plastic and other items and have a smooth edge.
 How do we do this?
 We simply take a piece of sandpaper and run the bottom at an angle along the ends, and like magic it is all smooth.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I'm cutting glass bottles to make drinking glasses.
 Currently, we are sanding the edges using a 80 grit sandpaper in a tub of water.
 It's quite a bit of work.
 We are going to go and find a coarser sandpaper for the first step or I may try using a Dremel or drill to sand the edges.
-I'm wondering if anyone has any other tips or suggestions to make it easier.

 I found that the best way to smooth the sharp glass edges was to use a coarse 40 grit sandpaper on a flat surface, then finer grades until the edge was as smooth as I liked.
 It's time intensive but not too bad with practice.

 We experimented with using a dremel or drill but this was a bit more messy, requiring a face mask and protection from shards of glass.
 It was more difficult to keep the edge flat.
 It was just easier to do it by hand.